CO2 tax on commercial fishing and domestic ferry and aviation operation

 Special rules for commercial fishing

-Request a refund from the Danish Agricultural and Fisheries Agency
+Compnsation for OC2 tax paid in 2025: Contact the Danish Agricultural and Fisheries Agency

 You can call the Agricultural and Fisheries Agency for guidance on (+45) 72 18 58 49.